TheCacophonyProject/docs/pages/01.home/release-notes-2020/item.md

 ### Testing

+#### Thermal camera
+-  Added API for getting and deleting events

 #### API Server
+- Fix administration of groups
 - Avoid systemctl pager usage in postinstall script
 - Restored missing data from audio bait schedule API
 - Add systemError as tag type and update how JSONB are compared in sequelize